 Screen tents offer little protection from the sun due to their mesh walls.
 The ceiling provides some shelter, but it’s often not enough.

 The tent that offers the most protection from the sun is the Coleman WeatherMaster.
-Because the tent is made of regular synthetic material and only the screen room is made from mesh, the inside of this tent offers the most protection from the sun.
+Because the Coleman tent is made of regular synthetic material and only the screen room is made from mesh.

-Standing strong in windy weather: Which tent can you trust?
+Standing strong in windy weather: Which screen tents can you trust in wind?

-Keeping dry: Which tent is has the best rain protection?
+Keeping dry: Which screen tents have the best rain protection?

 Screen tents aren’t ideal for rainy weather.
 The mesh walls means that they can often let water in and offer little in the way of water resistance.